thomas-planchard/moonshotProject/Docs/Technical/TechnicalSpecification.md

 In addition to the guided navigation instructions, the app will display a summary of the journey at the bottom of the screen.
 This summary includes:
- - The estimated total duration of the trip, calculated based on the selected mode of transportation and the route provided by the Google Maps API.
+ - The estimated total duration of the trip is calculated based on the selected mode of transportation and the route provided by the Google Maps API.
- - The distance left to travel, displayed in kilometers.
+ - The distance left to travel is displayed in kilometers.
 This is dynamically updated as the user progresses along the route.
  - The estimated time left to reach the destination, which is also updated in real-time as the user moves closer to their destination.

 **Key Components**: